NiceTSY/nice-cypher-add-ons/README.md

 ### GMi token HUD

-This will create a new token HUD component that will send a chat message indicating that you want to perform a GMi.
+This will create a new token HUD component that will send the GMi for the player's token.

 ![](https://raw.githubusercontent.com/NiceTSY/nice-cypher-add-ons/master/screenshots/gm_intrusion.png)